 Internal Auditing for Non-Auditors

 The primary aim of the public internal control (PIC) system is to provide reasonable assurance as to achievement of organizational objectives in public sector entities of the organization.
 Although internal auditors are often considered the ones taking the front lead in promoting PIC systems, it is primarily the responsibility of the top management within an organization to bring about functional PIC systems.
-This initiative focuses on PIC in the public sector and aims to raise awareness of managerial staff other than internal auditors on their role and responsibilities within the internal control system.
-The initiative aims to raise awareness of the internal audit (IA) function as a management tool in obtaining assurance about the functioning of the internal control system and recommendations vis-à-vis its improvement.
+This initiative focused on PIC in the public sector and aimed to raise awareness of managerial staff other than internal auditors on their role and responsibilities within the internal control system.
+The initiative aimed to raise awareness of the internal audit (IA) function as a management tool in obtaining assurance about the functioning of the internal control system and recommendations vis-à-vis its improvement.

 - roles and responsibilities in PIC according to the “three lines of defense” model

 - ways of properly positioning the IA function within the PIC concept in relation to top/middle management and operational staff

 - the factors perceived to be necessary to ensure effectiveness of the IA function

 - the role of IA as a managerial tool for improving the performance of the public-sector organization

 - the stages of IA process (strategic planning, engagement planning, engagement, reporting, follow-up)

 - the opportunities for better cooperation and coordination with internal auditor during the stages of internal auditing process